sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = About Premium =
 A premium subscription will allow you to activate all premium extensions for one single subscription price.
-More extensions are added over time and are fetched securely from our servers.
+These premium extensions can communicate with The SEO Framework's API server to provide extra functionality.
+This added functionality is optional and its usage differs per extension.
-As long as the subscription is active, you're allowed to use all old and new extensions.
+As long as the subscription is active, you're allowed to use all premium extensions.
+When the subscription expires or is deactivated, the premium extensions will be deactivated.

 > <strong>Read carefully:</strong><br>
-> This plugin and all acquired extensions are open source.
+> This plugin and all extensions within are open source.
 This means they can be easily altered and shared.<br>
 > If you've acquired extensions for The SEO Framework from outside your WordPress Dashboard or WordPress.org, they could contain malware.
 >
 > This also accounts for any other premium software acquired for free.
 Please, be careful.